Ivordir/StardewValleyStonks/src/WebApp/Info/Info.md

 This setting can be useful to show you why certain crops are not appearing in the recommendations from the Optimizer.

 # Optimizer
-This section is for nerds and details the optimization problem and how the Optimizer works.
+For those interested, this section details the optimization problem and how the Optimizer works.

 ## Problem Description
 The core optimization problem can be classified as an unbounded [knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem).